vmware-samples/vmware-blockchain-samples/vmbc-ethereum/security.md

-# VMware Blockchain Ethereum Security
+# VMware Blockchain for Ethereum Security

 ### Security
 VMware Blockchain provides several security features to keep blockchain data secure.
 These security features are supported by the VMware Blockchain platform and are not specific to the Ethereum implementation.